w3f/polkadot-wiki/docs/learn/how-to/vault-same-account-networks.md

 ### Mnemonic phrase and derivation paths

 Accounts in the Polkadot ecosystem are deterministically created based on two key components: the mnemonic phrase and the derivation path.
 A specific combination of them will always generate the same account.
-Learn more about portability and derivation paths in the Polkadot Wiki sections below:
+Learn more about portability and derivation paths in the sections below:

 [Portability](../learn-account-advanced.md#portability) and [Derivation Paths](../learn-account-advanced.md#derivation-paths)